-These coastal general permits map apply to your project:
+These coastal general permits may apply to your project --

-- Coastal General Permit 11 is for construction of a revetment at a single family home or duplex.
-For further information regarding the limitations and details of this general permit please refer to N.J.A.C.
+- Coastal General Permit 11 authorizes the construction of a revetment at a single family home or duplex.
+For further information regarding the limitations and requirements of this general permit, please refer to N.J.A.C.
 7:7-7.11.

-- Coastal General Permit 12 is for the construction of gabions at a single family or duplex home.
-For further information regarding the limitations and details of this general permit please refer to N.J.A.C.
+- Coastal General Permit 12 authorizes the the construction of gabions at a single family or duplex home.
+For further information regarding the limitations and requirements of this general permit, please refer to N.J.A.C.
 7:7-7.12.

-- Coastal General Permit 21 is for stabilization of eroded shorelines.
-For further information regarding the limitations and details of this general permit please refer to N.J.A.C.
+- Coastal General Permit 21 authorizes the stabilization of eroded shorelines utilizing live branch cuttings, live facings, live stakes, vegetative cuttings, vegetated earth buttresses, choir fiber products, fiber plugs, plants and clusters, selected plant materials, fiber pallets, fiber carpet, and wood stake anchor systems.
+For further information regarding the limitations and requirements of this general permit, please refer to N.J.A.C.
 7:7-7.21.

 Tidelands, also known as riparian lands, are all those lands now or formerly flowed by the mean high tide of a natural waterway; that is to say any land that is currently or was previously covered by tidal waters.
 The State of New Jersey, and therefore the people of New Jersey, owns all Tidelands except for those to which it has already sold its interest in the form of a riparian grant.
 It is important to note that the State generally does not own artificial waterways such as lagoons however, the State does claim those lands within a lagoon that were flowed by the mean high tide of a natural waterway which existed prior to the creation of the lagoon.